zigius/docs/content/docs/reference/pkg/kubernetes/autoscaling/v2beta2/horizontalpodautoscaler.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#horizontalpodautoscalerbehavior">Horizontal<wbr>Pod<wbr>Autoscaler<wbr>Behavior<wbr>Args</a></span>
     </dt>
-    <dd>{{% md %}}behavior configures the scaling behavior of the target in both Up and Down directions (scaleUp and scaleDown fields respectively).
-If not set, the default HPAScalingRules for scale up and scale down are used.{{% /md %}}</dd>
+    <dd>behavior configures the scaling behavior of the target in both Up and Down directions (scaleUp and scaleDown fields respectively).
+If not set, the default HPAScalingRules for scale up and scale down are used.</dd>

     <dt class="property-optional"
             title="Optional">